natalieagus/50002/docs/FPGA/Lucid V2/shared-ram-gpu-cpu.md

 {:.important}
 The GPU **MUST** produce a new read address request `@negedge clk25`.
 If your driver's address is latched, ensure you are computing the address early so there's no long latency from `negedge clk25` to when GPU produces a new read address request to the shared ram.

-Unlike the CPU path, the GPU result <span class="orange-bold">cannot</span> be read as a raw wire at the right time because we need the RAM result for the entire period of `clk25` for the VGA driver to work.
+Unlike the CPU path, the GPU result <span class="orange-bold">cannot</span> be read as a raw wire at the right time because we need the RAM result for the entire period of `clk25` for certain drivers like VGA to work.

 By t=60, the system has already crossed into the next `clk25` posedge, which begins the CPU slot.
 To hold the GPU result stable across the next CPU period (and beyond), it must be **registered**.
 This register is called `gpu_cache_u`.
 There's a dedicated section for this [below](#the-gpu-cache-register).